 I have donated to Heifer for years because I like the idea that they do not give a "hand OUT," but instead a "hand UP" by providing people willing to work hard with the resources they need to be self-sustaining.
 Being a lifetime city dweller (in Saint Louis, Missouri), I cannot imagine how hard it is for small-scale farmers to make a decent living for their families, yet many seek out the extra work that the animals and training Heifer provides requires so that they can do even better!
 Once a family is helped, they learn to practice charity themselves by "Passing on the Gift" they've received from Heifer by giving another family one of their Heifer animal's offspring and help in training the new family.
-All that said, I DO feel that Heifer is too frequent with their appeals.
-I will receive a "thank you" letter for a gift and (besides asking for another gift at the bottom of that letter) often within a week will get ANOTHER solicitation.
-I enjoy getting their quarterly World Ark magazine, but they should fine tune their mailing list to only send the gift catalog to people who actually "order" animals from it.
+They keep me informed of their work by sending me their quarterly World Ark magazine.

 I have been a donor for over ten years.
 Unlike the comments from many, I an not inundated with donation requests.
 I think this happens more with new donors.
 Also, their expenses are less than many international groups, currently running at less than 25 percent.
 They also fund capital expenses, such as buildings, in separate and specific fund drives.
 They are neither religious or political, and their programs do what they say they will.
 Most importantly, they work with the people they help to make lasting changes.
 Their recipients must earn the help and put in their own efforts and sweat equity to make the programs run.
 Also, great care is taken to make sure the animals provided are proper for their environment.
 For example, the have helped areas becoming more desert like to switch to camel meat and milk from beef.
 They also teach best practices regarding feeding and care of the animals and environmental protection.
 We do not have a lot to donate, but this is almost the only charity I support because it's mission is to develop long term results in communities across the globe.